Echentive beach

 Discover Fuente Santa in La Palma, the thermal treasure buried by the eruption of the San Antonio volcano in La Palma

-Echentive Beach in La Palma is home to a natural treasure buried by the eruption of the San Antonio Volcano in November 1677: La Fuente Santa.
+Echentive Beach in La Palma is home to a natural treasure buried by the eruption of the San Antonio Volcano in November 1677: La Fuente Santa (The Holy Spring).
 The island’s aboriginal people, known as benahoritas, were already familiar with this thermal spring, which became very popular among the Castilians, who travelled from all over Spain and Europe to try to cure their skin diseases.

 The fame of Fuente Santa was such that the village surrounding it took its name: Fuencaliente.
 However, on November 13, 1677, the eruption of the San Antonio Volcano buried the spring under a thick layer of lava and pushed the sea 400 metres towards the coast.
 Despite this, the Canary Islands Government has recently conducted a survey in the area and found temperatures of 60 degrees Celsius.